rmulshine/compicc/README.md

 ## Installation

-You can install the development version of compicc like so:
+You may install the released version of compicc from CRAN with:

 ``` r
 install.packages("compicc")
 ```

-And the development version from [GitHub](https://github.com/) with:
+The development version from [GitHub](https://github.com/) is available
+with:

 ``` r
 # install.packages("devtools")